bcgov/sso-keycloak/wiki/index.md

 ### BC Services Card

 The Pathfinder SSO Service provides the BC Services Card as a login option for both OpenID and SAML clients within the common realm.
 However, due to the high-security nature of the BC Services Card and the sensitive personal information involved in its authentication process, user personal information (PI) is not stored in the Keycloak database.
-As a result, we are unable to offer the **Role Management** feature, which is available with other identity providers such as IDIR and BCeID.
+As a result, we are unable to offer the **Role Management** feature, which is available with other identity providers such as IDIR MFA and BCeID.

 Each application requires separate user consent for authentication.
 Therefore, even if a user has an active BC Services Card session with one application, they must go through the authentication process again when logging into a different application, as **Single Sign-On (SSO)** is not supported in this case.